Skip to content

 Calling every wick a sweep.
 A candle wicking past a level by 0.25 points during low volume isn't a sweep.
 Genuine sweeps clear the level enough to trigger the cluster of stops — you'll see it in the speed and aggression of the move.

 Ignoring session context.
-A sweep of the Previous Day High at 3:00 AM EST (London session) doesn't carry the same institutional weight as the same sweep at 9:45 AM EST. Time matters.
+A sweep of the Previous Day High at 3:00 AM ET (London session) doesn't carry the same weight as the same sweep at 9:45 AM ET.
+Time matters.

 Looking for sweeps at random levels.
 If nobody has their stops at a particular price, sweeping it means nothing.
 Focus on the levels where orders actually cluster: session extremes, prior day extremes, and obvious double-tops/double-bottoms.

 Forcing a trade after every sweep.
 Not every sweep leads to a clean reversal.
 Sometimes price sweeps a level and chops.
-The iFVG filter exists precisely for this reason — if the market doesn't produce a clean entry structure after the sweep, there's no signal.
+The 3m rejection filter exists precisely for this reason — if the market doesn't produce a clean rejection structure after the sweep, there's no setup.

 Putting It Together